openlibhums/memory-alpha/content/pages/support/accounts-and-roles/account-management.md

 - All associated items (including articles, tasks, roles and files) are transferred from the source account to the destination account.
 - The destination account profile is retained.
-- Any profile information from the source account is permanently lost. <!--check how much of this is the case -->
+- Any profile information from the source account is permanently lost.
+This includes information like email, name, ORCID ID, social media usernames, and preferences about things like profile visibility and preferred timezone.